Memotech-Bill/pico-filesystem/README.md

 This converts operations on files and directories into operations on blocks of storage.
-It is this code that determines how directories and files are layed out on storage in the FAT format.
+It is this code that determines how directories and files are laid out on storage in the FAT format.
 This code is device independent (not Pico specific) and is (c) copyright ChaN.

 ### ff_disk